 Tailoring can be done in two ways:

-The first is to customize the approach to the assessment to fit the needs and circumstances of the organisation.
+- The first is to customize the approach to the assessment to fit the needs and circumstances of the organisation. - The second approach involves modifying a preexisting tool to adapt it to a particular organisation.